Australia - AU - AUS - AUS - Australia and Oceania

 Military service age and obligation

-17 years of age (with parental consent) for voluntary military service for men and women; no conscription (abolished 1973) (2023)
+17 years of age (with parental consent; 18 years of age to deploy) for voluntary military service for men and women; no conscription (abolished 1972) (2024)

-note 2: women have served in all roles, including combat arms, since 2013; in 2022, they comprised about 20% of the military
+note 2: women have served in all roles, including combat arms, since 2013; in 2024, they comprised slightly more than 20% of the military

 Background